wavim/crappy-calculator/README.md

 after which the parser parses the tokens and returns an Abstract Syntax Tree.
 Finally, the evaluator recursively evaluates the final value of the tree.

-> Sometimes the calculator gives results like 13.00000001,
+> The calculator relies on JS floating point numerical calculations,
-> that is due to JS floating point arithmetic precision issues.
+> and is thus prone to all precision errors in JS.
-> (Basically, not my fault!)

 To check out the calculator, just click on the GitHub Page under the repo description :D